MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 5. In **Summary**, check settings and complete the wizard.

 ### Manage pool and create CSVs

+To manage pool and create CSVs, follow these steps:

 1. After the SOFS cluster is in the VMM fabric, right-click **Storage** > **File Servers** > **Manage Pools**.
 Select **New** to create a pool.
 2. In the New Storage Pool Wizard > **General**, specify a name and classification for the pool.